The following post is from Shaina of Food for My Family and Olmanson Photography: Quick and Easy Crustless Quiche with Spinach and Sausage

-I’ve had quiche on my menu for the last two weeks, and I have continuously put it off.
-It’s not that quiche in its traditional sense with its pastry crust is so difficult to make, but the thought of mixing and patting out the crust, followed by a good deal of baking and waiting has simply forced me to turn to more general breakfast-for-dinner options like a pan of scrambled eggs or a few waffles tossed into the iron and monitored by my kids while I slice mangoes or set to bacon baking.
+I’ve had quiche on my menu for the last two weeks, continuously putting it off.
+It’s not that quiche in its traditional sense, with its pastry crust so difficult to make.
+Still, the thought of mixing and patting out the crust, followed by a good deal of baking and waiting, has simply forced me to turn to more general breakfast-for-dinner options like a pan of scrambled eggs or a few waffles tossed into the iron and monitored by my kids.
+At the same time, I slice mangoes or set to bacon baking.

 My hesitation with crustless quiche is not that I am a purest and believe the quiche needs to be encased in a flaky pastry crust.
 On the contrary, it’s that I’ve had a wonderful crustless quiche I could never seem to replicate where the eggs were whipped just so and had an almost fluffy bread-like quality to them.
 Souffle-like without all the whipping of egg whites and worry that it would fall.
 Little did I know that the answer to my problem was simply upping the ratio of cornstarch to liquid and giving it a whirl when I simply couldn’t put off quiche for dinner any longer.

 The result was a fluffy egg dish speckled with spring green spinach and juicy bits of sausage, bursting with flavor.
 My favorite bits, of course, are found in the layer around the edge of the pie plate that turns into their own sort of crust, crisp and chewy all at once.

 - 2 cups packed fresh spinach, stems removed

 - 2 large chicken sausages, sliced into rounds

 - Preheat the oven to 425º F. Grease a 10" pie plate.
 In a medium mixing bowl, add the cornstarch and slowly drizzle the milk in while whisking until smooth.
 Whisk in the cream, eggs, and salt.